Location: Wray, Colorado

 Installer: WSI Lighting, Inc.

-Project: Sol’s GreenWay™ solar pathway lighting was selected to ensure an enjoyable and safe walkway.
-Sol designed 71 of these solar lights to illuminate just under two miles of the trails and bike paths.
-The Dark-Sky Compliant lighting helped focus the light with little trespassing into unwanted areas, minimizing the negative impacts of artificial lighting on wildlife.
+Project: Sol designed 71 GreenWay™ solar pathway lights to ensure an enjoyable and safe walkway.
+The Dark-Sky Compliant lighting helped focus the light with little trespassing into unwanted areas, minimizing the negative effects of artificial lighting on wildlife.

-WSI Lighting, a local installer, was selected to install the system.
-There was minimal disruption to the pathway and surrounding area, and once installed, the outdoor solar lights were up and running that night.
+WSI Lighting, a local installer, was selected to install the systems; there was minimal disruption to the pathway and surrounding area.
+Once installed, the outdoor solar lights were up and running that night.